nico-klein/jetson-nano/README.md

 * sample images for image recognition

 ## folder utils
+libs to use the hardware of the jetson nano
+*  camera (up to 2 internal cameras.
+USB cam will be added later)
+*  PS5 gamepad
+*  motors
-* libs to use the hardware of the jetson nano like camera (later gamepad etc) I write my owe because the already existing did not implement everything I need
+I write my own because the already existing did not implement everything I need